c6ai/Capstone/README.md

 ## Project Set Up and Installation

-*OPTIONAL:* no special installation steps required to set up this project in AzureML.
+*OPTIONAL:* no special installation steps were required to set up this project in AzureML.

 ## Dataset